ngs-docs/2015-sep-microbial/aligncount.rst

 Align and count gene features
 =============================

-Several aligners exist for mapping reads back to a reference genome (Bowtie, Bowtie2, BWA, SOAP, etc.).
+Several aligners exist for mapping reads back to a reference genome (Bowtie, Bowtie2, BWA, SOAP, TopHat, etc.).
 Each aligner was developed for a specific use case in mind and one should be aware of these differences.
-For example, Bowtie was optimized for identification of splice junctions.
-We don't have to worry about that for microbes, but the aligner itself works just fine even in gene dense genomes like bacteria.
+For example, TopHat (Bowtie) was optimized for identification of splice junctions.
+We don't have to worry about that for microbes, but the aligner itself (Bowtie) works just fine even in gene dense genomes like bacteria.
 Another caveat is there are *two* flavors of Bowtie: Bowtie1 and Bowtie2.
 Bowtie1 seems to perform better for 50 bp reads while 100+ bp reads tend to be faster using Bowtie2.